tendermint/tendermint/docs/rfc/rfc-002-ipc-ecosystem.md

   synchronization, but work is already in progress to handle that concern via the P2P layer.
 Once that's done, event subscription could be separated.

-Separating parts of the existing RPC service is not without cost: It would require additional connection endpoints, for example.
-In return, though, it would become easier to reduce transport options (we only need one per interface), and for operators to independently control access to sensitive data.
+Separating parts of the existing RPC service is not without cost: It might require additional connection endpoints, for example, though it is also not too difficult for multiple otherwise-independent services to share a connection.

+In return, though, it would become easier to reduce transport options and for operators to independently control access to sensitive data.
 Considering the viability and implications of these ideas is beyond the scope of this RFC, but they are documented here since they follow from the background we have already discussed.

 ## References